 Prepping the Shrimp

-- First, deshell the shrimp leaving the tail on and remove the veins.
+- First, deshell 8 black tiger shrimp, leave the tail on and remove the veins.

-- Place the shrimp in a bowl with 2 pinches of salt and a tsp of corn starch and rub it over the surface.
+- Place the shrimp in a bowl with 2 pinches salt and 1 tsp cornstarch and rub it over the surface.
 The salt is to dehydrate them so they fry better and the corn starch helps clean them out.

-- After a few minutes have passed, rinse the salt and cornstarch off the shrimp under cold running water.
+- After a few minutes have passed, rinse the salt and cornstarch off the shrimp under cold running water and dry them with kitchen paper.

-- Place the shrimp on its side with the tail folded in half and trim it diagonally.
+- Place a shrimp on a chopping board on its side with the tail folded in half and trim it diagonally.
 The pointy tip should be cut off and be the shorter part of the diagonal.
 (This stops oil from splattering out when it's frying and it looks nicer too.)

-- Turn the shrimp so the belly is facing up and make diagonal incisions along the whole body.
+- Turn the shrimp so the belly is facing up and make shallow diagonal incisions along the whole body.
 The incisions should be about 1cm apart and go about ½ way through the prawn.
-You should be able to lay out the prawn flat and straight.
+You should be able to lay them out flat and straight.

 - Repeat for all of the shrimp.

-- Add ½ tbsp egg mayonnaise to the water (or half a whisked egg) and mix well.
+- Add ½ tbsp Japanese mayonnaise to the water (or half a whisked egg) and mix until incorporated.

-- Take the flour and starch from the fridge and add it to the bowl one third at a time.
+- Take the 75 g cake flour and 15 g potato starch from the fridge and add it to the bowl of water one-third at a time.
 Mix roughly between each addition.
-(It's fine to have lumps.)
+(It's fine if it still has lumps.)

-- Dry your shrimp with a paper towel and then lightly coat them in potato starch or plain flour.
+- Dry your shrimp with a paper towel and then lightly coat them in all-purpose flour or potato starch.
 Dust off any excess.

 - Dip the shrimp in the batter and then place them in the oil one by one.
 Be careful not to overcrowd the pot.
 (I recommend keeping the batter in the fridge between batches.)